-Eligible participants include any employee (whether full time or part time, including any executive director but excluding any non-executive director) and any non-executive director (including independent non-executive director) of the Company, any Subsidiary or any Invested Entity.
+Any employee (whether full time or part time, including any executive director but excluding any non-executive director) and any non-executive director (including independent non-executive director) of the Company, any Subsidiary or any Invested Entity.
 There is no maximum entitlement applicable to an individual participant of the Plan.